Health Pros and Cons of Weed (Infographic)

 9. Marijuana Against Migraines

-Speaking of pain, there’s no headache like a migraine headache, and only those suffering from it know just how unpredictable and controlling it may be.
-It is more common in women—18% of women suffer from it, as opposed to 9% of men.
-Anti-inflammatory effects of weed really help treat neurogenic inflammation, and they prevent the attacks as well.
+Headache is more common in women—18% of women suffer from it, as opposed to 9% of men.
+Anti-inflammatory effects of weed help treat neurogenic inflammation, and they prevent the attacks as well.

 10. Cancer Treatment and Cannabis